chef-boneyard/jpackage/README.md

 - To provide a coherent set of Java software packages for Linux, satisfying all quality requirements of other applications.
 - To establish an efficient and robust policy for Java software packaging and installation.

+# Deprecation Notice
+The jpackage repository project has not been updated since late 2009.
+Due to the stale nature of the packages in the repository this cookbook is considered deprecated.
+No further work will take place on this cookbook.

 ## Requirements
 ### Platforms
 - RHEL/CentOS/Scientific/Amazon/Oracle